Many people who are new to VPN services start out by looking for a free VPN in order to save money, without understanding the risks.

 Another way that free VPN services can make money off their users is through browser hijacking.
 This is when the VPN hijacks and redirects your browser to partnership websites without your permission.

-Let’s take a closer look at one such example with Hotspot Shield VPN – one of the most popular free VPNs with hundreds of millions of users.
+Let’s take a closer look at one such example with Hotspot Shield VPN – one of the most popular free VPNs with millions of users.

 Hotspot Shield was found to be redirecting HTTP requests to e-commerce sites, such as Alibaba and eBay, through its partner networks.
 The partner networks in this example were Conversant Media and Viglink – two online advertising companies.